Water For Baby Formula: Which Type Should You Use?

 Image: IStock

 The US Environmental Protection Agency (EPA) regulates tap water quality by testing it for over 90 different contaminants (1).
 In the majority of locations across the United States, tap water is deemed safe to drink.
-According to the American Academy of Pediatrics (AAP), if your tap water is safe and pure, you can use it to mix powdered formula and prepare formula milk (2).
+According to the American Academy of Pediatrics (AAP), if your tap water is safe and pure, you can use it to mix powdered formula and prepare formula milk for your baby (2).

 However, if you are unsure about its safety, it is advisable to boil cold tap water to a rolling boil for no more than one minute and then cool the water at room temperature for no more than 30 minutes before use.
 Boiling tap water is necessary to kill any disease-causing organisms, such as bacteria, viruses, and parasites, present in the water (3).
 Boiled water can be kept in sterilized, properly sealed containers for two to three or for 24 hours if kept at room temperature out of direct sunlight.